-- F Open water Ultramarathon-Distance Championship (greater than or equal to 9 miles). - G Other national championship events and distances may be awarded at the discretion of the Long Distance Committee chair. - 307.2.3 The USMS National Office in coordination with the Long Distance Committee shall conduct the following virtual national championships: - A Virtual 1-Hour Championship (in a pool 25 yards or longer). - B Virtual 5- and 10-Kilometer Championship (each event swum separately on a 50-meter course in a pool). - C Virtual 3000- and 6000-Yard Championship (each event swum separately on a 25-yard or 25-meter course in a pool).
+- F Open water Ultramarathon-Distance Championship (greater than or equal to 9 miles). - G Virtual 1-Hour Championship (in a pool 25 yards or longer). - H Virtual 5- and 10-Kilometer Championship (each event swum separately on a 50-meter course in a pool). - I Virtual 3000- and 6000-Yard Championship (each event swum separately on a 25-yard or 25-meter course in a pool). - J Other national championship events and distances may be awarded at the discretion of the Long Distance Committee chair.

-307.2.4 Cumulative Relays
+307.2.3 Cumulative Relays